megazear7/zelt-stack-docs/src/partials/getting-started.md

 ```

 ### Client Pages
-Client Pages in the zelt-stack-template are Lit components that extend providers and handle routing, with minimal logic delegated to components for UI capabilities.
-They are defined in `page.<page-name>.ts` files and are registered in the routes configuration and app's render method.
-This structure keeps pages lightweight while enabling dynamic navigation and data-driven rendering.
+Client pages in the zelt-stack-template are Lit components that extend providers and handle routing.
+They keep logic minimal, delegating UI tasks to components, and are defined in `page.<page-name>.ts` files.
+Registered in the routes config and app's render method, this keeps pages lightweight for dynamic navigation and data-driven rendering.

 ```typescript
 import { css, html, TemplateResult } from "lit";